b8234/Azure-AI-Projects/Azure Language /Analyze Text Python/README.md

 - The script design allows for easy adaptation and integration into larger cloud solutions.

 ## Example Output
-- Example output is in folder []
+- Example output is in the Output folder

 ## Learning Outcomes
-- Gained deeper understanding of Azure AI services and their application in text analytics.
+- Gained a deeper understanding of Azure AI services and their application in text analytics.
 - Developed skills in creating cloud-based AI solutions that are scalable and secure.

 ## Acknowledgments
-This project is inspired by exercises in the [Microsoft AI MS Learn series]([[link_to_the_relevant_MS_Learn_module](https://learn.microsoft.com/en-us/training/)https://learn.microsoft.com/en-us/training/]).
+This project is inspired by exercises in the [Microsoft AI MS Learn series](https://learn.microsoft.com/en-us/training/).